7.5 MAMA Operation and Feasibility Considerations

 Most of the dark current in the

 NUV-MAMA comes from phosphorescence of impurities in the MgF2 detector faceplate.
 A simple model of the phenomenon was developed by Jenkins and Kimble that envisions a population of impurity sites each having three levels: (1) a ground state, (2) an excited energy level which can decay immediately to the ground state, and (3) a meta-stable level that is at an energy slightly below the one that can emit radiation.
 The meta-stable states are initially populated by charged particle impacts that mostly occur during passages through the South Atlantic Anomaly (SAA).
 Hours or days later, the electrons trapped in these meta-stable states are thermally excited to an unstable upper level and then emit a photon as they decay to the ground state.
-This thermal excitation rate is proportional to exp(−ΔE/kT), where ΔE is the energy difference between the levels.
+This thermal excitation rate is proportional to exp(−ΔE/kT), where ΔE is the energy difference between the levels, T is temperature of the detector and k is the Boltzmann's constant.
 The behavior of the count rate vs. temperature leads to an estimate of 1.1 eV for ΔE.

 During the last nine months of STIS operations prior to the failure in August 2004, the typical

 NUV-MAMA dark current ranged between 8 × 10−4 and 1.6 × 10−3 counts/pix/s (Figure 7.19).
 Changes in the low earth orbit radiation environment affect the rate at which the meta-stable impurity states are populated.
 For Cycle 17 planning purposes we had guessed that the equilibrium STIS